 A flood prevention district (authorized to be formed by Madison, Monroe, and St. Clair Counties) may by ordinance impose a sales tax, except on food and drugs, of 0.25% for up to 25 years if the district board determines that an emergency exists regarding levee repair or flood prevention.
 Funds are to be used to pay the costs of emergency levee repair and flood prevention, and to secure the payment of bonds issued for those purposes.
+Each of those counties currently imposes the tax.
 The Illinois Department of Revenue collects such taxes.
 (70 ILCS 750/25)